 Next time you’re in the shop and see something they might like, give it a quick google to make sure it’s safe for them and give it a go!

 The good news is, these days, you can find out quickly and easily if you’re budgie can eat something or not!
 A quick google search and voila, instant answer!
 There are many fruits that your budgie should be eating regularly (While following the 80/20 rule).

-Here are three examples for fruits and vegetables that budgies can eat on a day to day basis in moderation.
-While on your shoulders or on top of their cage, these foods can be feed to your budgie which creates a bond with them as well as great benefits!
+Here are three examples of fruits and vegetables that budgies can eat on a day-to-day basis in moderation.
+While on your shoulders or on top of their cage, these foods can be fed to your budgie which creates a bond with them as well as great benefits!